jamesnulliu/jamesnulliu.github.io/content/about_me.md

 If you have any inquiries or are interested in collaboration, please feel free to contact me via email at jamesnulliu@gmail.com.

-## 🧑‍🎓 Education
+## 🧑‍🎓 Education History

 - **2025.09 - 2027.06**: Master of Computer Science, University of Southern California, Los Angeles, California, USA.
 - **2021.09 - 2025.06**: Bachelor of Computer Science, Shanghai University, Shanghai, China.

-## 💻 Experience
+## 💻 Professional Experience

 - **2025.07 - Present**: Research Intern, INK Lab, University of Southern California.
-  - Conducted research on RLHF, test-time computing and reasoning.
+  - Conducting research on RLHF, test-time computing and reasoning.
 - **2024.07 - 2025.06**: MLE Intern, Shanghai AI Laboratory.
   - Extended vllm for LLM inference optimization on in-house RISC-V TPUs.
   - Developed high-performance custom kernels with MLIR.